COSC3020/isomorphism-nodes-connectivity-aerick-321/README.md

 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+If two graphs have the same number of nodes then each node in graph A corresponds to a node in graph B so that means it is one to one.
+If they are completely connected than they are onto so the graphs are isomorphic because they are bijective.

 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”